 Safeguarding is about ensuring that everyone is safe from harm - safe from bullying, safe from people who could abuse, safe from discrimination or harassment, safe from radicalisation - and that we all feel safe in our environment.

-If your child is ever concerned about safety or well-being or about a friend, they should talk to someone such as a parent, a member of staff at school, including our dedicated Safeguarding Team, a Peer Supporter or Peer2Peer Mentor.
+If your child is ever concerned about safety or well-being or about a friend, they should talk to someone such as a parent, a member of staff at school, including our dedicated Safeguarding and Pastoral Team, Head of Years and Year Team Assistants.

-Talking helps, and if these people agree there is a problem, they will find other people to help - the designated Staff for Child Protection are Ms Cozens, Mr Firth and Ms Dunford.
+Talking helps, and if these people agree there is a problem, they will find other people to help - the designated Staff for Child Protection are Ms Cozens, Ms Banfield, Mrs Hayward and Ms Dunford.
 They will then work together with other people to address the problems and ensure everyone is safe.